Fan-extensions in fragile matroids

 We are going to make continuous use of the next two results.

 \begin{proposition} Let $M'$ be a matroid in \mcal{M} that has $N$ as a minor.
 Every triangle in $M'$ is coindependent, and every triad is independent. \end{proposition}

-\begin{proof} If $T$ is a codependent triangle in $M'$, then $r_{M'}(T)=2$, and $r^{*}_{M'}(T)<3$, so $\lambda_{M'}(T)\leq 1$.
+\begin{proof} By duality, it suffices to assume that $T$ is a codependent triangle in $M'$.
+Then $r_{M'}(T)=2$, and $r^{*}_{M'}(T)<3$, so $\lambda_{M'}(T)\leq 1$.
 Clearly $T$ is not contained in a parallel class.
 If $T$ is contained in a series class, then $\lambda_{M'}(T)=0$, so $E(M')=T$ since $M'$ is connected.
 This contradicts the fact that $N$ is a minor of $M'$.
 As $M'$ is $3$\dash connected up to series and parallel sets, the complement of $T$ is contained in a series or parallel class.
 This implies that a $3$\dash connected minor of $M'$ with at least four elements has precisely four elements.
 Hence $|E(N)|=4$, and $N$ is isomorphic to $U_{2,4}$, which contradicts the assumption that $N$ is not a whirl. \end{proof}

 The next result follows from \Cref{lasso} by orthogonality.

 \begin{corollary} Let $M'$ be a matroid in \mcal{M} that has $N$ as a minor.
 If $X$ is a $U_{2,4}$\dash restriction of $M'$, and $T^{*}$ is a triad of $M'$, then $X\cap T^{*}=\emptyset$. \end{corollary}